qianlinnian/se_sad_project/Assignment3/assignment3.md

 This "action-feedback" loop significantly enhances users' sense of control and reduces anxiety, aligning with the usability principles of "clear operational logic" and "minimizing uncertainty".

-### 6.3 Performance and Scalability Requirements
+##### 6.3 Performance and Scalability Requirements
 SmartCampus must serve a campus population of thousands, with usage patterns characterized by sharp peaks—particularly during meal times (11:30–13:00 and 17:00–18:30), when hundreds of concurrent meal orders, real-time balance queries, and ranking updates must be handled without degradation.
 The target of "reducing service delivery time by 40%" can only be achieved through a high-performance, horizontally scalable architecture.

-#### 6.3.1 Microservices-Based Horizontal Scaling
+###### 6.3.1 Microservices-Based Horizontal Scaling
 As detailed in Sections 2.1 and 2.2 of Assignment 2, we adopted a microservices architecture that decouples the system into independently deployable services (e.g., order service, top‑up service, voting service).
 Each service can be scaled horizontally based on load, using Kubernetes to manage automatic pod replication and service discovery via Spring Cloud Netflix Eureka.
 This design directly addresses Assignment 2’s requirement that “the system must be capable of scaling to support growth in user numbers and transaction volume.”

-#### 6.3.2 Multi-Level Caching Strategy
+###### 6.3.2 Multi-Level Caching Strategy
 To satisfy the “low-latency access” objective, we implemented a two-tier caching layer:
 - **In‑memory hot‑data cache**: Frequently accessed data such as today’s menu, dish rankings, and campus‑card balances are stored in Redis, reducing database hits and delivering response times under 50 ms.
 - **Static resource CDN**: Dish images, help‑page illustrations, and other static assets are distributed via a content‑delivery network, lowering server load and improving page‑load speed for users across different campus locations.
 These measures collectively ensure that even during peak hours, the system maintains the sub‑second response times required.

-#### 6.3.3 Asynchronous Processing and Message Queues
+###### 6.3.3 Asynchronous Processing and Message Queues
 Time‑insensitive operations—such as generating weekly dining reports, sending batch notifications, and updating aggregated rankings—are offloaded to background jobs powered by RabbitMQ.
 This prevents long‑running tasks from blocking critical user‑facing flows and enables the system to handle sudden traffic surges gracefully, thereby meeting the availability target of “99.9% uptime” stipulated.

-#### 6.3.4 Database Read‑Write Separation and Connection Pooling
+###### 6.3.4 Database Read‑Write Separation and Connection Pooling
 MySQL 8.0 is configured with a master‑slave replication setup: write operations (e.g., orders, top‑ups) go to the master, while read‑intensive queries (e.g., menu browsing, ranking displays) are routed to read replicas.
 Combined with HikariCP connection pooling, this architecture sustains high throughput and avoids database bottlenecks, directly supporting the goal of “improving resource utilization to 85%+.”

-### 6.4 Maintainability and Extensibility Requirements
+##### 6.4 Maintainability and Extensibility Requirements
 SmartCampus is envisioned as a long‑term platform that will evolve with the campus’s needs.
 Adding new services (e.g., library‑seat booking, sports‑facility reservation) or modifying existing ones must not require extensive re‑engineering or introduce system‑wide instability.
 The architectural decisions described in Assignment 2 are explicitly guided by Assignment 1’s emphasis on “building scalable architecture supporting 50,000+ concurrent users” and “enabling data‑driven decision making for institutional planning.”

-#### 6.4.1 Clear Separation of Concerns and Layered Design
+###### 6.4.1 Clear Separation of Concerns and Layered Design
-The layered architecture (presentation, security/gateway, business logic, data access, infrastructure, and storage) enforces strict boundaries between components, as illustrated in Section 2.3 of Assignment 2.
+The layered architecture (presentation, security/gateway, business logic, data access, infrastructure, and storage) enforces strict boundaries between components.
 Developers working on the feedback subsystem, for example, need not understand the internals of the payment gateway; they interact only with well‑defined service interfaces.
-This modularity fulfills the demand for “reducing administrative overhead by 30% through system integration.”
+This modularity fulfills the demand for "reducing administrative overhead by 30% through system integration."

-#### 6.4.2 API‑First Development and Contract‑Based Integration
+###### 6.4.2 API‑First Development and Contract‑Based Integration
 All service‑to‑service communication employs RESTful APIs with OpenAPI (Swagger) documentation, and external integrations (e.g., with the campus‑card system or third‑party payment providers) are wrapped behind adapters.
 This contract‑driven approach ensures that changes in one service do not cascade failures to others, and new features can be added by implementing new APIs without disrupting existing workflows—aligning with the principle of “establishing SmartCampus as the market leader in university digital transformation.”

-#### 6.4.3 Centralized Configuration and Versioned Deployments
+###### 6.4.3 Centralized Configuration and Versioned Deployments
 Using Spring Cloud Config, environment‑specific settings (database URLs, feature toggles, external service endpoints) are stored in a version‑controlled repository (Git) and injected at runtime.
 Combined with Docker‑based containerization and Kubernetes deployment manifests, this allows the same service image to be promoted from development to production with minimal manual intervention, thereby supporting the goal of “enabling rapid, reliable iteration and feature rollout.”

-#### 6.4.4 Comprehensive Monitoring and Automated Diagnostics
+###### 6.4.4 Comprehensive Monitoring and Automated Diagnostics
 Each microservice exports health and performance metrics via Spring Boot Actuator, which are collected by Prometheus and visualized in Grafana dashboards.
 Logs from all services are aggregated in the ELK Stack (Elasticsearch, Logstash, Kibana).
 This observability stack enables engineers to quickly pinpoint the root cause of issues—whether a slow database query, a failing external API, or a memory leak—and proactively address them before they affect users, directly contributing to the target of “maintaining user satisfaction above 4.5/5.0.”

 #### 7. Progress on prototyping